Frequently Asked Questions

 What is the length of program?
 How is the coursework and clinicals structured?

-As a PTA, why should I choose the Findlay Weekend PTA to DPT Bridge Program over another DPT Program?
+As a PTA, why should I choose Findlay's PTA to DPT Bridge Program over another DPT Program?

 Classes during the didactic portion of the program are scheduled in four academic terms per year - Winter, Spring, Summer, and Fall.
 The Winter, Spring, and Fall terms are each approximately 12 weeks long and classes are typically held every other weekend, for a total of six class meetings per term.
 This results in 18 class meetings per year in years one and two, and six meetings total in year three.
 The Summer term is 10 weeks and classes are held completely online.
-There are typically no classes in August and December.
 This schedule is subject to change.

 What days constitute "weekend," and what times of day are classes held?